lgov/MockHTTPinC/docs/apidocs.md

 * `ChunkedBodyEqualTo(exp)`: Matches if the request's body is chunk encoded and it equals EXP, after decoding.

-* `NotChunkedBodyEqualTo(exp)`: Matches if the request's body is NOT chunk encodeded and it equals EXP.
+* `NotChunkedBodyEqualTo(exp)`: Matches if the request's body is NOT chunk encoded and it equals EXP.

 Connection setup matching